vmware-archive/gcp-env-bootstrap/README.md

 Inputs:

 Command line:
-- A `GROUP_ID` variable (optional, randomized when omitted).
-  This is an identifier for the set of GCP projects being created
+- A `GROUP_ID` variable (optional, randomized when omitted) This is an identifier for the set of GCP projects being created.
 - A list of emails which correspond to genuine GCP accounts

 Usage: